 The drill bit consistently falls out during work

 The second thing that I noticed is that when you tighten down the chuck on the 12V drill, it comes to an abrupt stop.
-When you feel the chuck tighten around the bit on the 18V hammer drill, it allows to you to clamp down a little more.
-It’s similar in the way that you can realign your wrench to tighten a bolt just a little more.
+When you feel the chuck tighten around the bit on the 18V hammer drill, it allows you to ratchet down a little more.
 This leads me to at least feel like I was able to put more clamping force on the 18V and could certainly contribute to this issue.